 - In Zoom you may record video calls to refer back to or to provide to your students

-- After recording video, you could consider providing automated captions and uploading your video to a spot your students can check out.
+- After recording video, you could consider providing a transcription and automated captions, and uploading your video to a spot your students can check out.

-You can automatically save your chat in the settings area.
-There is also a setting to automatically save Closed Captioning.
-Additionally, users can copy and paste individual or groups of chat messages.
-All of these features are helpful for preserving conversations that happen, and the content of presentations.
+You can automatically save chat messages; this will save both messages sent to "Everyone" and any private conversations you have.
+Additionally, users can copy and paste some or all chat messages.
+All of these features are helpful for preserving conversations and the content of presentations.

 Some users may find that setting a solid color background for Zoom may help eliminate distractions for themselves or others in the call.
 Please note that adding animated backgrounds may be distracting and could create an inaccessible environment for others on a call.
 Avoid using background animations with a lot of blinking or flashing content or backgrounds with overly high or low contrast as compared to the Zoom interface.